She's Strange (song)

-"She's Strange" is a 1984 single by the R&B/funk band, Cameo released in 1984.
-It is the title track from their tenth album.
+"She's Strange" is a song by American funk band Cameo, released in 1984 as a single from their tenth studio album, She's Strange.
 The single was their first to top the R&B chart, hitting number one for four weeks in April 1984.
 The single was the band's first to reach the Billboard Hot 100 pop chart, peaking at number forty-seven.

-The video was directed by Dieter 'Dee' Trattmann.
+The music video for the song was directed by Dieter Trattmann.